Legedith/Minesweeper/README.md

 1. run pip3 install -r requirements.txt
 2. run python runner.py
 3. Enjoy!
-(p.s. if you don't know how to play, just click AI move and AI will make a move for you)
+(p.s. if you don't know how to play, just click "AI move" and AI will make a move for you)

+### Example Gmeplay